aosabook/500lines/contingent/chapter.rst

  >>> open('figure3.dot', 'w').write(project.graph.as_graphviz()) and None

 So as you can see by Figure 3, it has things figured out.
-So by watching one function invoke another it has automatically learned the graph of inputs and consequences.
+By watching one function invoke another it has automatically learned the graph of inputs and consequences.
 Yay.